sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 [OPTION END]
 [OPTION BEGIN [Java]]

-1. Update the productive CAP build for your application:
+1. Run the following command to create a namespace:

     ```bash
-    cds build --profile production,java
-    ```

-2. Run the following command to create a namespace:

-    ```bash
     kubectl create namespace incident-management
     kubectl label namespace incident-management istio-injection=enabled
     ```

-3. Make sure that your SAP HANA Cloud instance is running.
+2. Make sure that your SAP HANA Cloud instance is running.
 Free tier HANA instances are stopped overnight.

     > Your SAP HANA Cloud service instance is automatically stopped overnight, according to the time zone of the region where the server is located.
 That means you need to restart your instance every day before you start working with it.
     >